 How can your DukeEngage experience help you in the professional world?

 DukeEngage participants go on to pursue a wide range of personal and professional goals.
-Civic engagement, travel and service-learning have each been recognized as aspects of the college experience that prove highly advantageous for students as they progress into the professional world.
+The hard skills and soft skills acquired during a DukeEngage experience can give students a leg up on graduate school applications and in job interviews.
 No matter what your future holds, participation in DukeEngage can add immeasurable value to your time at Duke, as you prepare for the next steps in your life and career.

 - Play up the selectivity: “DukeEngage is a fully-funded and highly selective program that provides undergraduate students the opportunity to participate in 8-weeks of immersive full-time volunteer service in communities around the world.”